top of page

 You reach milestones that once would have felt meaningful, yet they quickly lose their impact.

-Instead of recognising the progress you have made, your attention immediately shifts to someone who appears to be doing more.
+Instead of recognising the progress you have made, your attention immediately shifts to someone who appears to have achieved more.

-Over time, this can make your own achievements feel smaller than they really are.
+This habit devalues your hard work and creates a cycle where no victory is ever enough.
+Over time, this makes your own achievements feel smaller than they truly are.

 REMEMBER: